-5 Recommendations for Future Applied Research and Long-Term Monitoring
+5 Recommendations for Future Applied Research and Long-term Monitoring

-The second phase of this study has contributed to the understanding of ecological responses to flow, a key question raised during the SB 3 process.
+The second phase of the overall SB 3 validation studies across basins (including this first round of sampling in the Col/Lav basin) has contributed to the understanding of flow-ecology responses, a key question raised during the SB 3 process.
 However, it is acknowledged that future work could enhance the ability of stakeholders, river managers, and the TCEQ relative to validation, application, and adaptive management.
 This section describes recommendations for additional focused research as well as the establishment of targeted locations for long-term monitoring.
-Focused applied research remains necessary to answer questions or provide guidance in the short-term relative to establishing ecological responses to flow and informing the continued development of a validation methodology.
-Additionally, long-term monitoring is needed to track ecological conditions over time in a way amenable to "validate" said short-term answers.
+Focused applied research remains necessary to answer questions or provide guidance in the short-term relative to establishing ecological responses to flow and informing the continued development of the validation methodology.
+Additionally, long-term monitoring is needed to track ecological condition over time in a way amenable to "validate" said short-term answers.